 Watching the PGA Masters from your favorite sports bar or your well-worn recliner is something you anticipate every year.
-Betting on the Masters while in Maryland, however, takes the golf tournament to a whole new level.
-You get to bet on the PGA Tour season while it unfolds as professional golfers vie for the coveted green jacket.
+Betting on the Masters while in Maryland, however, takes the tournament to a whole new level.
+You get to bet on the PGA Tour season while it unfolds as professional players vie for the coveted green jacket.

 And now that online sports gambling is legal in Maryland, you’re going to need to know the ins and outs of betting on the decades-old tradition that is the Masters.
 This PGA Masters betting guide in Maryland is here to help.

-In this guide, we cover the types of Golf wagers you will come across, the best Golf sportsbooks in Maryland, our top five Masters betting tips, and we will even answer the most commonly asked questions about betting on the Masters in the state of Maryland.
+In this guide, we cover the types of wagers you will come across, the best Golf sportsbooks in Maryland, our top five Masters betting tips, and we will even answer the most commonly asked questions about betting on the Masters in the state of Maryland.

 Before we share our top picks of sportsbooks in the Old Line State, we want to remind you that you don’t have to pick just one MD oddsmaker.
 In fact, we encourage you to sign up with multiple Maryland sportsbooks so that you can shop the lines and get the most out of each and every bet.

 - DraftKings: This sportsbook is the king of customer service, taking care of new users, longtime customers, and everyone in between.
-DraftKings offers a wide variety of PGA Masters bets and has some of the best options of sports you can find in the world of sportsbooks.
+DraftKings offers a wide variety of The Masters bets and has some of the best options of sports you can find in the world of sportsbooks.
 The promotions are a considerable perk as well.

 - BetMGM: You get tons of bonuses and promotions when betting on the Masters with BetMGM, the world-famous MGM Resorts sportsbook platform.